-Sky Protocol Rating: S&P Global Unveils Crucial B- Assessment for Decentralized Lending Platform
+Sky Protocol Rating: S&P Global Unveils Vital B- Assessment for Decentralized Lending Platform

 S&P Global's B- Sky Protocol rating indicates risks for the decentralized lending platform and its USDS stablecoin.